jgthms/marksheet/_posts/2015-02-02-html-syntax.md

 ### Attributes

 Attributes act like **extra** information tied to an HTML element.
-There are written _within_ an HTML _tag_.
+They are written _within_ an HTML _tag_.
 As such, they are not displayed by the browser either.

 For example, the `href` attribute is used to define the target of a **link** (which uses an **a**nchor tag):